 - See your Primary Care Doctor and get a Medical Note with the date and diagnosis

-- Provide a copy via email, fax, 910-238-4547, and/or text photo of note, Text to: 910-548-0316 (this number is for text msgs only)
+- Provide a copy via email, fax, 910-238-4547, and/or text photo of note, Text to: 910-548-0316 (this number is for text msg only for after hrs.)

 For matters relating to medications and your care needs please contact us directly at 910-238-4513.
 We require that you follow the providers treatment plan for you, as they work to take care of you in the safety way possible.